 virtualenvwrapper is a set of shell functions defined in Bourne shell compatible syntax.
 Its automated tests run under these shells on OS X and Linux:

-It may work with other shells, so if you find that it does work with a shell not listed here please let me know.
-If you can modify it to work with another shell without completely rewriting it, then send a pull request through the bitbucket project page.
-If you write a clone to work with an incompatible shell, let me know and I will link to it from this page.
+It may work with other shells, so if you find that it does work with a shell not listed here please let us know.
+If you can modify it to work with another shell without completely rewriting it, then send a pull request through the GitHub project page.
+If you write a clone to work with an incompatible shell, let us know and we will link to it from this page.